Wolvinny/fursuit-fan-controller/README.md

 - (optional) An OLED screen with i2c control (SDA / SCL pins), i used https://www.otronic.nl/nl/mini-oled-display-wit-096-inch-128x64-i2c.html
 - Arduino editor downloaded on your pc
 - Soldering skills and material
-- Cables to connect everything
+- Wires to connect everything
 - A pcb to mount the components on.
 While you can just hardwire eveything, a pcb is easier, it also is easier to hide and less messy.
 - Shrink tube / hotglue.
 Since the oled will be mounted inside of the head, where it can be humid, the display should be protected.